abhiwand/atk/doc/source/ia_intro_0.rst

 automatically generates a Python presentation for those added functions.
-Plug-ins can be used for a range of purposes, from developing custom algorithms for specialized data types, building custom transformations for commonly used functions for higher performance than a Python created UDF, or integrating other tools to further unify the workflow.
+Plug-ins can be used for a range of purposes, from developing custom algorithms for specialized data types, building custom transformations for commonly used functions for higher performance than a Python user function, or integrating other tools to further unify the workflow.
 See the section on :doc:`Plugin Authoring Guide <ad_plug>` for more information.